kjleitz/cadu/README.md

 #### Account creation

-Before you create your account (whether by signing up with your email, logging in through Facebook/Google, etc.), it must be created with the email address you have discussed with the site administrator.
-The site administrator needs to associate the "assistant" role with your email address in the `config/roles.yml` file.
+Before you create your account (whether by signing up with your email, logging in through Facebook/Google, etc.) you must tell the site administrator what email address you intend to use (or the email address associated with the Facebook/Google account you intend to use to sign in).
+The site administrator **must** associate that email address with an "assistant" role in the `config/roles.yml` file.
 Once this has been done, you may create your account normally.
 If you are asked to select an assistant from a drop-down menu, leave it unselected.

 #### Navigation